Tai Tzu-ying: 2011–2013: First Grand Prix and Superseries title

-In 2011, Tai made good progress by defeating the top ranked player.
-She defeated Zhu Lin in the first round of the Australian Open, Wang Xin in the first round of Indonesia Open, and in July, she beat the former world champion Lu Lan in the quarter-finals of the U.S. Open which was a Grand Prix Gold tournament, and beat World Junior silver medalists Sayaka Sato in the final, which became the first international title she won at the age of 17.
-She also reached the semi-finals of the Canada, Vietnam, and French Open, where in France, she defeated China's number 1 Wang Shixian in the quarter-finals.
+In 2011, Tai made good progress by defeating the top-ranked player.
+She defeated Zhu Lin in the first round of the Australian Open, Wang Xin in the first round of Indonesia Open, and in July, she beat the former world champion Lu Lan in the quarter-finals of the U.S. Open, which was a Grand Prix Gold tournament, and beat World Junior silver medalist Sayaka Sato in the final.
+This was the first international title she would win, at the age of only 17.
+She also reached the semi-finals of the Canada, Vietnam, and French Open, where, in France, she defeated China's number 1, Wang Shixian, in the quarter-finals.
+Tai was awarded best rookie athlete in the 2011 Sports Elite Awards.

-In the early half of 2012 season, her best achievements were the reaching the semi-finals in the All England Open, and ranked as world number 16.
+In the early half of the 2012 season, her best achievements were the reaching the semi-finals in the All England Open and being ranked as 16th in the world.
 Tai represented her country as the second women's singles behind Cheng Shao-chieh at the 2012 Summer Olympics in London.
 The 18-year-old, ranked 13th in the world and seeded 10th won all matches in the group stage defeating Anu Nieminen of Finland and Victoria Montero of Mexico.
-Her pace at the Olympics was stopped by the eventual gold medalist from China Li Xuerui in the round of 16.
-In September, she claimed her first Superseries title in the Japan Open and made history as the youngest player to win a Superseries title (currently the third youngest player, after Ratchanok Intanon who won the India Open in 2013, and Akane Yamaguchi who won the Japan Open in 2013).
-She was expected to near the upper echelons and future of the women's game by her victory in Japan and increasingly impressive performances by significant wins over some of the top players.
+Her run at the Olympics was stopped by the eventual gold medalist from China Li Xuerui in the round of 16.
+In September, she claimed her first ever Superseries title in the Japan Open and made history as the youngest player to win a Superseries title (currently the third youngest player, after Ratchanok Intanon, who won the India Open in 2013, and Akane Yamaguchi, who won the Japan Open in 2013).
+She truly entered the upper echelons and future of the women's game with her victory in Japan and increasingly impressive performances and significant wins over some of the top players.
 In October, she won the Chinese Taipei Open against Lindaweni Fanetri in a close rubber games 21–19, 20–22, 22–20.
 In November, she competed as the top-seeded player at the World Junior Championships in Chiba, Japan, but fell in the quarter-finals to Sun Yu.
+She took part in the World University Championships and won a gold in the women's singles and a silver medal in the women's doubles with her partner Pai Hsiao-ma.